Wu-Tang Clan announces Las Vegas residency starting in 2024

 LAS VEGAS (KLAS) — Legendary hip-hop group Wu-Tang Clan will take over The Theater at Virgin Hotels in 2024 for a residency, according to a Tuesday news release.

 “Wu-Tang Clan: The Saga Continues … The Las Vegas Residency” will first bow at The Theater on Feb.
 9, with two performances scheduled for the days before Super Bowl LVIII at Allegiant Stadium in Las Vegas.
-Other concerts are set for March, coinciding with the end of the first and beginning of the second round of March Madness 2024.
+Other concerts are set for March, coinciding with the end of the first and beginning of the second round of the NCAA men’s basketball tournament.

 “This residency is more than a concert – it serves as a tribute to their prolific careers as individuals and as the most storied group in hip-hop history,” the news release said, going on to promise exclusive merchandise only available at the Vegas residency, including custom tables “in the iconic black and yellow.”